MS in Actuarial Science

 Degree Requirements

-Students are required to complete the core curriculum and either two general electives or a concentration in Finance or Insurance.
+Students are required to complete the core courses and either two electives or two concentration courses in Finance or Insurance.

 Core Courses (seven courses/26 units)